mysven/docs/GettingStartedJobStream.md

 ### Snapshot
 /snapshot

 The snapshot endpoint will give you the job ads that are currently open for application.
-Without removals, with updates of those ads.
+Without removals, without updates of those ads.
 No parameters are needed.
 Output file is about 300 Mb, not reccomended for use in a browser.

 ### Code examples
 Python code examples can be found in the 'examples' folder in the sokannonser-api repository on Github: